 The Homes & Gardens is a little more forgiving – we know what it's like to fall in love with a metal bedstead, an amazing piece of sculpture or a rustic shelving unit.
 And this is where it is vital to add luxurious layering – with cushions and throws on a bed, and rugs, throws or soft window treatments within a room with metal furniture – all to soften the harder material.

 2. Under-sized rugs that 'float'

 'When adding a rug to a room, it is important that the rug takes up as much of the floor space as possible,' continues Kane.
 'Small rugs in large spaces to tend to condense the room and make it appear smaller, while also create an unbalanced feel.'

 We agree whole-heartedly with this – particularly in a room where the rug might be the uniting, foundation piece, perhaps central to a grouping of armchairs within a living room.

 3. A poorly thought-out lighting scheme

-Not all lighting is created equal and some is decidedly dodgy.
-You’re not just looking at the design of your lightshade or where it is in the room – it’s important to consider how it lights up various aspects of your living space.
+This is one of our biggest design mistakes: not all lighting is created equal and some is decidedly unflattering.
+When considering a lighting scheme, remember that you are not just looking at the design of your light shade or where it is in the room – it’s important to consider how it lights up various aspects of your living space.

-Traditional design would have all your sofas placed firmly against the wall, creating a central space.
+Traditional design would have all your sofas and armchairs placed firmly against the wall, creating a central space.
 However, times have now changed so consider placing your furniture in other orientations – experiment until you find what works.

 This may not seem like a design issue, but it can seriously impact the visual appearance of your room.
 Don’t be afraid to get rid of those had-me-downs you’re holding on to that don’t add anything to a room and just look odd or old fashioned.
 Be ruthless if you really want a modern and clean-cut design – it’ll be worth it!